 3. Try adjoining rooms…or fake it.

-If you’re going to stay in a hotel with toddlers, booking adjoining rooms is an amazing idea for families, and as safe as your child sleeping in another room in your home.
+If you’re going to stay in a hotel with toddlers, booking adjoining rooms is an amazing idea for families if you’re comfortable with it, and really as safe as your child sleeping in another room in your home.
+(Especially if you’re using that chain lock, just in case.)
 Just bring your favorite portable baby monitor along, and you can stay up watching overpriced movie rentals (or you know, just reading in peace) long after you’ve put your toddler to sleep in the next room.

 Another option is to book a suite or a room with a balcony.
 It will give you your own space to relax and enjoy your vacation in the evenings after your kid is asleep.